Passaic station (Erie Railroad): Martini takes over (1935)

-The City Commissioners, led by Roegner, would accept an invitation July 8, 1935 from Louis Levy to meet with engineers from the Erie Railroad, except that it would be public rather than at Levy's house.
+The City Commissioners, led by Roegner, would accept an invitation July 8, 1935, from Louis Levy to meet with engineers from the Erie Railroad, except that it would be public rather than at Levy's house.
 Levy arranged to have H.F.
 King, the railroad's special engineer, along with Fanning to the city for a July 10 conference.
 Roegner stated that the plans drawn up by Colin Wise would be better than the depression or elevation projects proposed at this time.
-Wise, presuming that the railroads would all eventually moved to electric power, would have a tunnel through the city, and a station under Passaic City Hall.
+Wise, presuming that the railroads would all eventually move to electric power, would have a tunnel through the city, and a station under Passaic City Hall.
 Newly elected mayor Benjamin Turner noted that Street Director Nicholas Martini should take the lead and look at the old Wise plans.
 Roegner felt that they could use the 1922 survey and use its extra suggestions that were financially impossible before the government project.

 Martini and Turner made the trip to Trenton on July 11 to go lobby the State Highway Commission to get federal funding for the Passaic track elimination.
 At the meeting with Erie engineers the day prior, the Erie once again threw support behind elevation, but the Passaic brass did not.
 King noted that the city would have the Erie's support if they went and got the funding for the project, but stated the railroad would not have enough money to fund the project and it would have to be completely externally funded.
 Martini, concerned about the Erie's commitment level, made the Erie agree to be a party on the application for fuds.
 Weinberger suggested that the city apply under the Fielder Act of 1930, which would provide funding up to 50% from the railroad and 50% of government financing.
 The city would then do a second application, this time with the Public Works Administration, followed by a third with the Works Progress Administration.
 Doing these would result in forcing the Erie to assist.

 Levy stated that there was $800 million in grants available and that the city could get special consideration from the Public Utility Commission to federal government funding.
 Martini felt that a new route could be done to run the depressed tracks along River Drive, McLean Street, along with Hoover and Lexington Avenues before reaching the current line at Harrison Street, removing tracks from Main Avenue period, but would take much longer to construct.
 Instead Martini recommended just using the plans on file.
 King stated they preferred elevation because it would eliminate much of the smoke that would be a community nuisance.
 The city continue to veto this proposal because they were afraid of the look of the community after construction.
 Martini stated that there were plans to meet with Public Works Administration officials and Governor Harold G. Hoffman, noting that the Erie needed to send a representative and King agreed to that.